Lime Rock Park: Track

 For years the track was listed as being 1.530 mi in length—the story goes that right after it was built, somebody used the odometer in a Chevrolet to measure the track length—and 1.53 was taken as gospel.
 Following the 2008 reconstruction (see below), Lime Rock's operations people measured all four possible configurations, and as it turns out, each was 1.500 mi long, plus or minus a few hundred feet.
 The IMSA Weathertech Sportscar Championship gives the distance of the track as 1.474 mi.
 The "classic" configuration is seven turns, while the three optional layouts are eight, nine and ten turns, respectively.
+The only left-hand turn in the "classic" layout is called "The Left-Hander."
+While all the other turns are to the right, the one after The Left-Hander is known as "The Right-Hander."